Submitted by unfpa_root_user on

 UNFPA’s work

 UNFPA works at every level to improve access to family planning and empower individual choices.
-UNFPA works with governments, NGOs, community-service organizations, faith-based organizations, youth groups and the private sector to strengthen community-based and youth-friendly reproductive health services, and to provide these services during humanitarian crises.
+UNFPA works with governments, non-governmental organizations, community-service organizations, faith-based organizations, youth groups and the private sector to strengthen community-based and youth-friendly services, including in humanitarian crises.
+UNFPA also works to ensure that women, adolescents and communities have a voice in shaping policies and services that affect their reproductive lives.

-1. Investment in adolescents and youth
+1. Investing in adolescents and youth to expand access and participation.

-With its current strategic plan, UNFPA aims to achieve three world-changing transformative results: ending maternal deaths, ending unmet need for family planning, and ending gender-based violence and harmful practices.
+With its current Strategic Plan, UNFPA aims to achieve three world-changing transformative results: ending maternal deaths, ending unmet need for family planning and ending gender-based violence and harmful practices.
 Providing family planning information and services is a critical part of these efforts.

 Type of data